Best Bike Lock of 2023: Strong and Practical

 Good u-locks provide a nice balance between price, practicality and security.
 They're generally cheaper, lighter and a little bit easier to use than chain locks, while still providing a high level of protection.

-Because of their rigidity they can be more challenging to carry than chain locks.
-And their limited size and shape means you’ll find less things you can secure your bike to.
+Because of their rigidity, they can be more challenging to carry than chain locks.
+And their limited size and shape means you’ll find fewer things you can secure your bike to.

 However, in general, if you’re only going to buy one bike lock, then I would recommend you get a u-lock.